Links from my "astronomy data talk"

 Also see Astrometry.net -- this is

-what you can use to attach coordinates to any image you take that
+what you can use to attach coordinates to any image you yourself have

 Planetary data